Quick Links

 Intent

-At Glusburn Primary School, it is our intent that we make music an enjoyable learning experience that will engage and inspire all pupils to develop a love of music and their talent as musicians.
+At Glusburn Primary School, our intent is to make music an enjoyable learning experience that engages and inspires all pupils, fostering a love of music and developing their talents as musicians.

 Our curriculum ensures coverage of the core strands of the National Curriculum:

-• Learn to sing and to use their voices, to create and compose music
+• Learning to sing and use their voices to create and compose music

 Implementation

-We all supplement the music curriculum with the North Yorkshire Music Service who provide children from Year 1 – 6 with the opportunity to play an instrument through whole class tuition.
+We also supplement the music curriculum with support from the North Yorkshire Music Service, which provides children from Year 1 to Year 6 with the opportunity to learn an instrument through whole-class tuition.

-Through listening and evaluating music, we develop children’s ability to understand rhythm and follow a beat.
-Through singing songs, children learn about the structure and organisation of music.
-Children learn how music can represent different feelings and narratives.
+By listening to and evaluating music, children develop their ability to understand rhythm and follow a beat.
+Through singing songs, they learn about the structure and organisation of music.
+Additionally, they explore how music can convey different emotions and narratives.

-We explore how music is created, produced and communicated.
-We also learn how music can be described in terms of pitch, duration, dynamics, tempo, timbre, texture, structure and how music can be represented with appropriate musical notations.
+We investigate how music is created, produced, and communicated, while also learning to describe it using key elements such as pitch, duration, dynamics, tempo, timbre, texture, and structure.
+Children also gain an understanding of how music can be represented using appropriate musical notation.

 How does the music curriculum reflect our school values & ethos?

-Our Music curriculum gives pupils opportunities to be both performers and audience thus reflecting our core values of citizenship, respect for others and appreciation of self and others.
+Our music curriculum provides pupils with opportunities to be both performers and audience members, fostering a sense of citizenship, respect for others, and appreciation of both self and others.
+Through collaborative performances, active listening, and creative expression, children develop confidence, empathy, and a deeper understanding of different cultures and traditions.

-UNCRC ARTICLE 31: Every child has the right to relax, play and take part in cultural and artistic activities.
+• Article 31: Every child has the right to relax, play, and take part in cultural and artistic activities.
+Music plays a vital role in ensuring that children have opportunities to express themselves, experience joy, and engage in diverse cultural traditions.

 How is music enabled in the Early Years?